10 of the best hotels in York city centre

 Discover the finest restaurants in York, alongside upcoming events, exclusive offers, foodie news and reviews.

 Looking for the best restaurants in York?
 The heart, soul, and capital of Yorkshire.
 The beautiful city of York has its fair share of sights and sounds.
 From the 13th century gothic cathedral to the iconic shambles that literally takes you back in time.
-There really isn’t a more picturesque city in the region.
 But what about the food?
 With an abundance of tourists hitting the city every day the opportunity for the big city chains to take over might have everyone thinking the real gourmets may pack up and leave?
 But not in this city.

 What to have: The ‘Vale of York’ pork belly, served with black pudding bon bons, celeriac, confit potato and Yorkshire cider jus, is a true taste of Yorkshire, and lets the local ingredients shine.